 *Be sure that you don't get a "jewelry" cleaning cloth which usually has an embedded abrasive for removing the tarnish layer from metal, and may scratch soft gems.
 (Although special gem cleaning cloths are available commercially, a very good one can be made from an old, clean, 100% cotton, T-shirt.)

 ** Most likely you have gems or gemstone jewelry that you can examine.
 Inexpensive sources for loose gemstones include internet auction sites like ebay and yahoo.
 Pawn shops and thrift stores are also great sources for inexpensive gemstone jewelry, especially simulants and synthetics.
 (Friends and relatives will probably be delighted to have you examine their pieces with your new-found expertise!)

-If you do not have a computer readily available, or if your internet connection is slow or unreliable, you should use those provided in the CSN student computer facilities.
+If you do not have a computer readily available, or if your internet connection is slow or unreliable, you should plan to use those provided in the CSN student computer facilities.
 The speed of your internet connection will affect the time it takes you to access course materials, including the timed tests.
-The computer labs on each of the three CSN campuses have broadband computers and WebCT compatible browsers.
+The computer labs on each of the three CSN campuses have broadband computers and Angel compatible browsers.
 You can also print black and white copies of the course materials there at no charge!

 Gemological Institute of America (GIA): at http://www.gia.edu In addition to information about fees, format and content of its world famous courses and programs, there is free information on diamond and gemstone news and research.
 There are links to GIA stores where a huge variety of books, videos/DVDS, and instruments can be purchased.

 The International Gem Society: at http://www.gemsociety.org gives free, basic information about gemology, lapidary and jewelry making as well as providing a price comparison survey, a general reference section and a unique, "Gemology for Kids" section.
 For a small subscription fee, members have access to additional services such as a certification program.